stoplightio/spectral/docs/guides/2-cli.md

 ## Scoring the API

-Scoring an API definition is a way to understand in a high level, how compliant is the API definition with the rulesets provided.
+Scoring an API definition is a way to understand at a high level how compliant the API definition is with the rulesets provided.
 This helps teams to understand the quality of the APIs regarding the definition.

 The scoring is produced in two different metrics:

-- A number scoring.
-Who cames as substracting from 100% from any error or warning
+- A number scoring: Calculated by subtracting any error or warning from 100%.
-- A letter, who groups numeric scorings in letters from A (better) to any
+- A letter scoring, which groups numeric scoring in letters from A to Z, with A being the best score.

 Also it introduces a quality gate, were an API scoring below the specific threshold will fail in a pipeline.